-(1) If an MBE or WBE has been certified by the City in more than one North American Industry Classification System (NAICS) code or has an affiliate which has been certified by the City in a NAICS code other than that of the MBE or WBE, then the annual receipt level used as the graduation criterion for such MBE or WBE shall apply separately to each NAICS code for which the MBE or WBE and its affiliate have been certified subject to the business size standards in this division.
+- division.
 Such an MBE or WBE and any affiliate that has exceeded the graduation criteria in one NAICS code shall be deemed to be graduated from the MBE/WBE contracting program as to that major group, and may continue to be certified in another NAICS code having a higher monetary graduation level but shall no longer be considered eligible to be or remain certified in the NAICS code with the lower size standard.
-An MBE or WBE that has exceeded the graduation criteria for the largest NAICS code applicable to its activities shall be deemed to be graduated from the MBE/WBE program for all purposes.

-- (2) The department shall send a graduation determination letter which shall serve to notify the MBE or WBE that it has graduated from the MBE/WBE program.
+An MBE or WBE that has exceeded the graduation criteria for the largest NAICS code applicable to its activities shall be deemed to be graduated from the MBE/WBE program for all purposes. - (2) The department shall send a graduation determination letter which shall serve to notify the MBE or WBE that it has graduated from the MBE/WBE program.
 The mailing of the graduation determination letter shall trigger a three-year termination period.
-During the termination period, an MBE or WBE may bid and perform work to the same extent it was able to do so before graduation, and its utilization may be applied towards satisfaction of Contract goals, if any, to the extent it is performing a commercially useful function corresponding to a NAICS code in which it was certified prior to graduation. - (3) The termination period shall expire three years from the date of mailing of the graduation determination letter.
-Any work bid by the graduated MBE or WBE after expiration of the termination period shall not be applied towards satisfaction of Contract goals, if any.
-Any work performed by the graduated MBE or WBE after expiration of the termination period shall not be applied towards satisfaction of Contract goals, if any, unless the work was commenced or is scheduled to commence pursuant to solicitation made prior to the expiration of the termination period. - (4) During the termination period, the MBE or WBE shall comply with the requirements of this division to the same extent it was required to comply prior to graduation.
+During the termination period, an MBE or WBE may bid and perform work to the same extent it was able to do so before graduation, and its utilization may be applied towards satisfaction of contract goals, if any, to the extent it is performing a commercially useful function corresponding to a NAICS code in which it was certified prior to graduation. - (3) The termination period shall expire three years from the date of mailing of the graduation determination letter.
+Any work bid by the graduated MBE or WBE after expiration of the termination period shall not be applied towards satisfaction of contract goals, if any.
+Any work performed by the graduated MBE or WBE after expiration of the termination period shall not be applied towards satisfaction of contract goals, if any, unless the work was commenced or is scheduled to commence pursuant to solicitation made prior to the expiration of the termination period.

+- (4) During the termination period, the MBE or WBE shall comply with the requirements of this article to the same extent it was required to comply prior to graduation.
 A failure to do so may result in the reduction or elimination of the termination period. - (5) Application to affiliates.
 The graduation criteria set forth above shall be deemed to apply to the minorities or women upon whom eligibility for certification is based and all affiliates to such minorities and women.
 No business enterprise shall be certified based upon one or more minorities or women who owned or who was an affiliate of an MBE or WBE which has become ineligible for renewed certification because of the achievement of graduation criteria.

 Sec.
 3-463.
-Duties and authority of Director.
+Duties and authority of director.